cs4241-20a/a2-shortstack/README.md

 ## HTML
 - Incorporated at least one form tag
 - Utilized tables to allow my website to display all the data that is currently on the server
+- Recieved no Error or Warning messages when validating website

 ## CSS
 - Made use of the flexbox to help layout my website